warrenli0/cse15l-lab-reports/labreport3.md

      technical//plos/journal.pbio.0020028.txt:        selectivity of RNAi: like the fabled “magic bullet,” an RNAi sequence seeks out and technical//911report/chapter-6.txt:                telling him that they were waiting for the magic words from the CIA and the FBI.
 Nor
      ```
+   The command will find all files that contain the word "magic" which is useful when you are trying to find all files that mnetion a specific topic.
-   - grep -r "fantasy" technical/
+   - `grep -r "fantasy" technical/`
      Output:
      ```
      technical//government/Post_Rate_Comm/Gleiman_gca2000.txt:story, Denton was leaning into the plate in fantasy baseball camp
      ```
    This command will search through all of the files in the directory for the given search term.
 This is useful for searching a large set of texts.
 4. Latex as search term
-   - grep "^[A-Z][A-Z]" technical/911report/chapter-1.txt
+   - `grep "^[A-Z][A-Z]" technical/911report/chapter-1.txt`
      Output:
      ```
      INSIDE THE FOUR FLIGHTS